Menu

 Chiropractors widely use neck cracking for pain relief.
 Although a risk of blood vessel damage, rupture, or nerve injury is present, there is little chance that this will happen.
 The risk is lowest for individuals having strong bones, ligaments, and strong muscles.
 Neck manipulation can also cause the cracking, but this method has been proved to improve the position of the spine and release pain by massage or stretching the soft tissue.

-Proponents of the neck cracking say chiropractic care is more effective than other treatments, such as the exercise of the spinal muscles.
+Proponents of neck cracking say chiropractic care is more effective than other treatments, such as the exercise of the spinal muscles.
 The body conditions that may improve by cervical neck manipulation include;

 • Soft tissue injury to the neck muscles, tendons, and ligaments